pascalgutjahr/prompt_muons_wiki/source/docs/Selection.rst

 rejects in total 98.8% of the events, but keeps the most events for the 4 energy intervals between 10 TeV and 100 PeV.
 Regarding the cosine zenith distribution, the HighQFilter removes more horizontal events than the MuonFilter.
 This is caused by the fact, that horizontal, high energy events travel through a large amount of ice and thus have a large amount of energy losses.
 In the detector, they are not able to pass the high-charge filter, since they arrive with a lower energy.
-Since we want to reconstruct the muon energy at surface, we want to keep these events.
+However, since we want to reconstruct the muon energy at surface, we want to keep these events.
 Hence, the MuonFilter is used.

 The rates after the application of the MuonFilter are shown in :numref:`level2_rate_muon_filter`.
 This results in a runtime of 150h per run with a processing time of 1s per event.
 This is still too long.